 The Public Health Science degree is a science-based program which prepares students to work in the field of public health at the local, state, national, and international level in all aspects of disease prevention, health promotion, environmental protection, emergency preparedness, and wellness, as well as a host of other public health related areas.

 The Public Health Science Program is a two year program at Shady Grove.
-Eligible students need to have completed at least 51 credits prior to coming to Shady Grove.
 A basic foundation in public health and health behavior, including biology, chemistry, microbiology, and anatomy and physiology are requirements for participation in the program.
 For more information, visit the program website.

 Why Study Public Health?

 Public health is an exciting and dynamic field which is growing and expanding.
 Public health professionals face complex and challenging issues like: How can we help to make the public healthier?
 How can we help to make the public safer?
 How can we get health information to people who need it?
 How can we educate the public on the dangers of environmental hazards?
 How can we work to control infectious diseases?